SylviaOne/Repo-hub/README.md

-## Atheism is a non-prophet organisation.
+## Bought a new jacket suit the other day and it burst into flames.
+Well, it was a blazer